 Students in this class will prepare to take both the Micro and the Macroeconomics AP test in May, which may earn them college credit or advanced placement in college.
 A high level of proficiency in math is not required.
 Students are required to take the AP exam in May.
-This course fulfills the financial literacy state requirement for graduating classes 2024 and 2025.
+This course fulfills the financial literacy state requirement for the graduating class of 2025.